 Decimal Dynamics: How to Master the Art of Adding and Subtracting Decimals

-TL;DR: Adding and subtracting decimals comes down to one rule: line up the decimal points.
-Stack the numbers vertically, fill missing places with zeros, then add or subtract column-by-column like with whole numbers.
-The decimal point in the answer drops straight down.
+TL;DR: Adding and subtracting decimals comes down to one rule that controls everything: line up the decimal points.
+Stack the numbers vertically with the points perfectly aligned, fill any blank places with zeros so every column has a digit, then add or subtract column by column exactly like whole numbers.
+The decimal point in your answer drops straight down from the column above.
+Get the alignment right and decimals stop being any harder than the arithmetic you already know.

 Key takeaways: